Artemisia Gentileschi: Rape by Agostino Tassi

-After her mother died, Artemisia had been surrounded mainly by males.
-When she was 17, Orazio rented the upstairs apartment of their home to a female tenant, Tuzia.
-Artemisia befriended Tuzia; however, Tuzia allowed Agostino Tassi and Cosimo Quorli to visit Artemisia in Artemisia's home on multiple occasions.
-The day the rape occurred, Artemisia cried out to Tuzia for help, but Tuzia simply ignored Artemisia and pretended she knew nothing of what happened.
-Art historian Jeanne Morgan Zarucchi compared Tuzia's betrayal and role in facilitating the rape to the role of a procuress who is complicit in the sexual exploitation of a prostitute.
+At the end of the trial, Tassi was convicted and sentenced to exile from Rome, although this punishment was never carried out, and he ultimately spent less than a year in prison.

-A painting entitled Mother and Child, discovered in Crow's Nest, Australia in 1976, may or may not have been painted by Gentileschi.
-Presuming that it is her work, the baby has been interpreted as an indirect reference to Agostino Tassi, her rapist, as it dates to 1614, just two years after the rape.
+A painting entitled Mother and Child, discovered in Crow's Nest, Australia, in 1976, may or may not have been painted by Gentileschi.
+On the presumption that it is her work, the baby has been interpreted as an indirect reference to Tassi, as it dates to 1614, just two years after his conviction.
 It depicts a strong and suffering woman and casts light on her anguish and expressive artistic capability.